 This may sound like a tall order, but the job can be simplified if you concentrate your training where it will do the most good: the front-end of the NPD process.
 I believe the pre-development gate is more important than all the other gates combined.
 Here’s why: For thirty years, studies have shown that most NPD failures occur from faulty work done before the development stage begins.
 And consider the golden rule of investment: Make your decision when you’ve gathered the most facts and spent the least money.
 Since most companies spend over 90% of their project costs after this gate, it is paramount.

 If you want to learn more about what works in NPD, I recommend the APQC study referenced here, Improving New Product Development Performance and Practices (which can be purchased at www.apqc.org) and Dr. Cooper’s classic work, Winning at New Products.
-If you’re interested in ramping up your NPD process, and boosting your innovation in industrial markets, read the following article, 12 Steps to Powerful New Product Development Process.
+Further, if you’re interested in ramping up your NPD process, and boosting your innovation in industrial markets, read the following article, 12 Steps to Powerful New Product Development Process.